Tune into the future: Changing behaviours in TV viewing

 “There is still something pleasurable about watching scheduled programmes on TV in the comfort of your sitting room and with the large screen, something relaxing about it.”

 “Television is the best for watching long-form content such as films or television shows simply because the screen is the biggest and I want the full experience.”

 “A house without a TV would feel empty.”

 “I can’t imagine life without TV.”

 We can conclude from this that televisions look to be firmly rooted in our futures.
 Our research found that although smaller devices are important for evolving viewer behaviour and play their part, the experience of viewing on a TV screen can’t be replicated via smaller devices, and that TV delivers significant emotional value, from escapism and relaxation to nostalgia and habit.

 Looking to the future, our second phase of research with DRG is already underway.
 We’re looking more deeply into themes and insights from the initial study to help develop a richer understanding of evolving trends in viewing.
 We’ll be releasing our findings in the coming months and looking forward to sharing them with you.

-We recently held a webinar which revealed the findings from phase one of the research and developed an infographic, both of which you can view here.
+We recently held a webinar which revealed the findings from phase one of the research which you can watch here.